 As a special constable, you will deal with a range of incidents.
 There will be times when you will experience confrontation; you will arrest suspects and attend distressing events.
 You will be there for people in need and make a valuable difference to the community of Gwent.
 You will receive a comprehensive training package that will give you a broad range of knowledge and skills.

-Specials spend around four hours a week, or more, supporting the police to tackle crime, disorder and anti-social behaviour and to build relationships with communities.
-They must complete at least 16 hours of service per month, which are arranged flexibly, according to personal and work commitments.
+Specials support the police to tackle crime, disorder and anti-social behaviour and to build relationships with communities.
+They usually volunteer around 16 hours of service per month, which are arranged flexibly, according to personal and work commitments.

 Specials are supported by dedicated teams within each force, who will encourage volunteers to put in enough hours to ensure their confidence, skills and experience grows.